coryarcangel/coryarcangel.com/_works/2010-023-composition-7.md

   Frets on Fire song folder.
 This will allow you to play this game on your own version of Frets On Fire.
 For those not in the know, Composition #7 calls for two notes to be held for "a long time".
 For this game, "a long time" was defined as the classic length of a pop song.
-About 4 minutes. '
+About 4 minutes.'
 live_url:
 youtube:
 related_code: